Sathuranga Vettai: Production

 Director Vinoth said that he was turned down by several producers before he met director Nalan Kumarasamy who he handed over his film's script.
 While Nalan was on a trip, his mother found the script, read and loved it and asked Nalan to read it too, who too liked it and came forward to help him find a producer.
 Actor Manobala, who had wanted to start a new production house and had asked Nalan to find some good stories, read the script by Vinoth and instantly agreed to produce it.

 The film was said to be a "con film".
-Vinoth stated, "My film is about the pace at which we all want to make money in our lives.
-It's about the anger of common man who thinks money is the solution to all his problems.
-When there's imbalance in nature, we experience tsunami and earthquake.
-Likewise, my story is about the imbalance in the social morals of a common man".
-Although it was a heist film, the director said that he had made the film "as funny as possible" and that it had been narrated with "a lot of fun, satire and dark humour".
-It was reported that the film's screenplay was written in "a six-episode format".
+Vinoth stated that it is about "the pace at which we all want to make money in our lives.
+It's about the anger of common man who thinks money is the solution to all his problems" and the "imbalance in the social morals of a common man".
+Although it was a heist film, the director said he had made the film "as funny as possible" and that it had been narrated with "a lot of fun, satire and dark humour".
+It was reported that the film's screenplay was written in a "six-episode format".

 Soundtrack

 The film's soundtrack was composed by Sean Roldan.
 The album features five tracks and was released on 27 April 2014.
 Many colleagues of Manobala were present at the launch.

 The Times of India gave the soundtrack a rating of 3 stars and wrote, "the composer doesn't disappoint in his second outing.
 This five-track album has a fair mix of every genre...with a touch of Sean's guitar techniques that you cannot miss out".
-Indiaglitz.com wrote that Sathuranga Vettai was "Sean's supreme sophomore effort" and that he "is definitely here to stay for a long time".